Intelligent-Instruments-Lab/proto-langspil/README.md

 – https://en.wikipedia.org/wiki/Langspil

-This is the [Intelligent Instrument Lab](http://iil.is)'s _proto-langspil_ for experimenting with intelligent systems.
+This is the [Intelligent Instrument Lab](http://iil.is)'s _proto-langspil_ for experimenting with intelligent systems and embedded AI.

 ![proto-langspil](https://assets.pubpub.org/b8ci3mep/51643054069968.jpg)